After I transform my word resume from word to markdown, I felt boring.

 - I grew much faster when I was working with

-- Amazon taught me how importantly the culture matters, so I am looking for next company with
+great people - Amazon taught me how importantly the culture matters, so I am looking for next company with

-determines fast vs normal lanes
+its own culture Business modeldetermines fast vs normal lanes

 What did I do